jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

     }
 }
 ```

 In the above example the rather static aspects are exposed as separate data-flow `staticPart`, which will be configured
-by adding `distinctUntilChanged`.
-The latter will filter out all values, that are equal to their predecessors.
-This
+internally by the `render`-function by adding `distinctUntilChanged`.
+The latter will filter out all values, that are
-way every change to the store's value, exposed by its `data`-flow, will only appear on this flow, if some relevant
+equal to their predecessors.
+This way every change to the store's value, exposed by its `data`-flow, will only appear
-properties have changed.
+on this flow, if some relevant properties have changed.

 As the example only enables to change the `age`-property, which is *not* part of the static-parts, the `staticPart`
 flow will not emit a new value, so the mount-point will not re-render ist subtree.